treeform/vmath/README.md

 ## 2D & 3D Matrix math

-You can combine and create matrices 2d and 3d matrices by passing 2d or 3d vectors to matrix functions:
+You can combine and create 2d and 3d matrices by passing 2d or 3d vectors to matrix functions:

 ```nim
 let mat2d = translate(vec2(10, 20)) * rotate(45.toRadians) * scale(vec2(2))